Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Uncertainty budget

 \subsection{Temperature Measurement}

-The temperature drift during the measurement was monitored by two PT25 platinum sensors placed at both ends of the ring-down cavity.
-The sensors were calibrated at the National Institute of Metrology (Beijing) and the uncertainty was less than 5~mK.
+The temperature drift during the measurement was monitored by two SPRTs (5686-B, Fluke) sensors placed at both ends of the ring-down cavity.
+Both the sensors and readout (MKT50, Anton Parr) were calibrated at the National Institute of Metrology (Beijing) and the uncertainties were less than 5~mK.
+After filling the gas sample, we waited about one hour before the measurement to confirm that the gas temperature had been at equilibrium with the sample cell.
 Fig.~\ref{fig:T2} illustrates the temperature drift recorded by the two sensors over 12 hours.
 The results show that the fluctuation was only about 1~mK and the difference between the two sensors was less than 3~mK, indicating excellent temperature stability of the sample cavity.
 The contribution of the temperature measurement to the line intensity, including the correction for the temperature-dependent population of molecules, was estimated to be less than 0.1\textperthousand for R(27).